LoginRadius/engineering-portal/content/blog/react-router-basics/index.md

 4. **Parting Words**

-At this point, hopefully we have covered all the big bullet points to help you get started with navigation using React Router.
-I hope this writeup has been informative and helpful to your understanding of navigation in React, as well as helping you build your next React application.
+At this point, hopefully, we have covered all the big bullet points to help you get started with navigation using React Router.
+I hope this write-up has been informative and helpful to your understanding of navigation in React, as well as helping you build your next React application.